programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     for p in pdfs[:10]:
         print(p)

-Now you can import spaCy, as well as its required PhraseMatcher.
-Unlike some other NLP approaches, which label data, tokenise (break a text into discrete words), and pre-process (converting all text to lowercase for instance) [^29], we perform these actions as part of our dictionary set-up, to hone our approach.
+Now import spaCy, as well as its required PhraseMatcher.
+Unlike some other NLP approaches, which label data, tokenise (break a text into discrete words), and pre-process (converting all text to lowercase for instance) [^29], we perform these actions as part of our dictionary set-up.
+This allows us to hone our approach to the specific language of AI licence agreements.
 The last line loads spaCy's standard English langauge model, already downloaded.

     import spacy
     from spacy.matcher import PhraseMatcher, Matcher